 You can use stretched clusters to manage planned maintenance and avoid disaster scenarios, because maintenance or loss of one site does not affect the overall operation of the cluster.
 In a stretched cluster configuration, both data sites are active sites.
 If either site fails, vSAN uses the storage on the other site. vSphere HA restarts any VM that must be restarted on the remaining active site.

 You must designate one site as the preferred site.
 The other site becomes a secondary or nonpreferred site.
 The system uses the preferred site only in cases where there is a loss of network connection between the two active sites.
-The site designated as preferred is the one that remains operational.
+The site designated as preferred typically is the one that remains in operation, unless the preferred site is resyncing or has another issue.
+The site that leads to maximum data availability is the one that remains in operation.

 A vSAN stretched cluster can tolerate one link failure at a time without data becoming unavailable.
 A link failure is a loss of network connection between the two sites or between one site and the witness host.
 During a site failure or loss of network connection, vSAN automatically switches to fully functional sites.